Cross-selling: An Excellent Marketing Strategy to Improve Your Sales

 Cross-selling is also known as Attachment selling, and unlike Upselling, in this type of marketing strategy, the primary product is sold with a related product.

-It is a marketing method to influence customers to buy related items that they will ultimately need afterward with the primary product.
+It is a marketing method to influence customers to buy related items that they will ultimately need afterwards with the primary product.

 For example, a customer cannot visit the bank every time to withdraw money, and he will need banking facilities at various places.